leksah/leksah/xob/Readme.md

 The `WINEDEBUG=-all` turns off all the debug messages from Wine.

+## Using SSH

+You can use `vagrant ssh` to connect to the VM, but first you must run this on the VM:

+    sudo systemctl start sshd.service

+You can make it restart SSH when the VM is booted with:

+    sudo systemctl enable sshd.service

 ## Warnings

 * This is brand spanking new (needs testing).